johnwyles/docker-compose-media-center/README.md

 ```

 For **Grafana** you will want to import the dashboard from
-`reources/grafana/servarr_dashboard.json` into the utility after the service has
+`reources/grafana/servarr_dashboard.json` into the utility through the UI after
-been started.
+the service has been started.

 ## Environment Variables